apache/pulsar-site/docs/client-libraries-cpp-use.md

 ---
-id: client-libraries-cpp-create-client
+id: client-libraries-cpp-use
-title: Create C++ client
+title: Use C++ client
-sidebar_label: "Create C++ client"
+sidebar_label: "Use"
 ---

 ## Create a producer